kcp-dev/kcp/docs/content/developers/publishing-a-new-kcp-release.md

 ---
 description: >
-  Information on the kcp release process
+  Information on the kcp release process.
 ---

 # Publishing a new kcp release